camachc2/TwitchStreamerReactionClipper/README.md

 3. Cleaner Code: V2 driver file has smaller more descriptive functions as well as better exception handling.

 ## Why filter the amount of images that go through the process?
 I wanted to balance the amount of work sampling images for usernames vs automation.
 A toggle offers a good balance determining when I believe I need to start sampling.
 Additonally, the free ORC API has a limit of 500 images per day, so filtering allows me to stay under the cap.
 Since the run.ahk takes screenshots every 2.1 seconds, it would take around 18 minutes before I ran out of free OCR processing.
-OpenCV filters out the grand majority of the useless images created every 2.1 seconds allowing the 500 API to last all day.
+OpenCV filters out the grand majority of the useless images created every 2.1 seconds allowing the 500 API calls to last all day.

 ## How does the program determine if you get a kill?
 Taking the laplace of an image essentially highlights hard transitions in color in a greyscaled image.
 The idea is to crop the screenshot only to the part of the image that has the text "ELIMINATION player123" and take the varience.
 Since a zoomed in image of text would create a lot of hard edges, taking the varience of the laplace is a very good indicator of when you got a kill.
 When the image has no elimination text the program would take the laplace of a zoomed in picture of the ground usually equating to low varience.